MikeMcTiernan/Janis/README.md

 Janis is a lightweight Javascript framework that provides simple animations via CSS transitions for modern browsers on the web as well as mobile devices.
 It is not designed to solve everyone's problems--it's simply designed to organize commonly used methods of animating DOM elements in Javascript.
+It is released under the MIT license and is free to re-use or modify in any way as long as you keep the copyright notice in the file.

 Usage